Seresto flea collar review: Does it really work?

 Commonly found in flea collars, sprays, and powders, this chemical is highly suspected to be a carcinogen, and can be toxic to the nervous and endocrine systems of pets and people.

 These are the most common toxic chemicals you should avoid in your dog’s collar.
 Now let’s cover some safe and effective options to get rid of those pesky fleas.

 Seresto flea collar is safe and effective

-Manufactured by the Bayer brand, the dog collar uses two active ingredients that work in combination with each other to deliver protection against both fleas and ticks for up to 8 months.
+Manufactured by Bayer, the dog collar uses two active ingredients that work in combination with each other to deliver protection against both fleas and ticks for up to 8 months.

-The two active pesticides in the Seresto flea collar are.
+The two active and safe pesticides in the Seresto flea collar are: